Star Trek: Of Gods and Men: Plot

-While many of the fleeing Vulcan shuttles manage to escape, Uhura and her friend Tuvok (Tim Russ) are captured by the Conqueror and put in the brig with Kittrick and Ragnar.
-Through a meld with a mortally wounded Tuvok, Uhura recovers part of her memories of the old timeline, and convinces Kittrick (whom she knows by his original name) and Ragnar to help them escape and hijack the ship, taking it back to M-622 to use the Guardian and restore the timeline.
-Harriman is also needed alive, as he was part of the landing party when the timeline was altered, but Kittrick rages that Harriman murdered his family and destroyed his home, and that "Pavel Chekov" died that day.
-Regardless, Harriman is taken prisoner and transported to the surface with Kittrick and Uhura, where they again encounter a repentant Charlie Evans.
-Realizing the mistake in removing Kirk from the timeline, Evans restores the three's memories of their real timeline, while still keeping the memories of the altered timeline, as well.
-Evans at first refuses to help them restore the timeline, fearing the consequences; just then, the three are beamed back to the ship, where Koval (J. G. Hertzler), the Conqueror's Klingon first officer, orders their executions, believing Harriman to have turned traitor.
-As Commander Garan (Garrett Wang) and his security officers take them to the conference room, Curate Prime (Daamen Krall) has a few "last words" with Kittrick before his impending execution, before ordering Garan to the bridge.
-As the security officers raise their weapons, one of them shoots his comrade, revealing himself to be Ragnar, who hid among the crew.
+Uhura and her friend Tuvok are captured by the Conqueror and put in the brig with Kittrick and Ragnar.
+With Tuvok's help, Uhura recovers memories of the old timeline, and convinces Kittrick and Ragnar to help them take the ship back to the Guardian to restore the timeline.
+Harriman is taken prisoner and transported to the surface with Kittrick and Uhura, where they encounter Charlie Evans who realized it was a mistake to remove Kirk from the timeline.
+He restores the three's memories while keeping the memories of the altered timeline as well.

+Back on the ship Koval, the Conqueror's Klingon first officer, orders their executions, believing Harriman to have turned traitor.
+As Commander Garan and his security officers take them to Curate Prime one of them shoots his comrade, revealing himself to be Ragnar.